 School Security is Easy.
-Aside from prison or mental health facilities, a school campus should be reasonably safe.
+Aside from prison or mental health facilities, a school campus is capable of being reasonably safe.
 Administrators have so much control over the campus environment that providing security should be relatively easy compared to most other commercial properties.

 School security has been in the headlines in recent years due to incidents of high-profile school gun violence and bullying.
-The news has also reported a resurgence of drug activity on campus especially with new designer drugs.
+The news has also reported a resurgence of drug activity on campus, especially with new designer drugs.
 This wave of drugs and violence has brought our school system under intense scrutiny.

 I sometimes survey elementary, middle, and high schools that have a reputation for security problems.
-I have done it often enough where I have developed a routine for how to conduct a thorough school security survey.
+I have done it often enough that I have developed a routine for how to conduct a thorough school security survey.
 The most common school security complaints are non-students on campus, fights, drugs, vandalism, and truancy.

 School Security is Easy

 A school can mandate the use of metal detectors and can conduct bag, backpack, and locker searches at will.
 A school can control vehicle access and in some cases search vehicles parked on campus.
 A school can administer discipline for misconduct including temporary suspension and permanent expulsion from campus.

 If a student is truant, acts up, or violates a school rule the prescribed amount of discipline should be swift, fairly, and evenly applied.
 The majority of my school surveys concluded that poor campus security is affected most by administrators failing to consistently enforce school rules with the tools already available to them.

 School Security: A Unique Challenge

 As children enter their teens, behavior problems seem to either subside or intensify.
 Some teachers have actually told me that they are afraid of some of their students.
-Teachers and administrators must have extreme amounts of patience and understanding to deal with daily misconduct especially with morally bankrupt students and uncaring parents.
+Teachers and administrators must have extreme amounts of patience and understanding to deal with daily misconduct, especially with morally bankrupt students and uncaring parents.
 Some schools are further challenged by meager budgets and conflicting district discipline enforcement policies.

 School Security: A Matter of Priority

 The excuse most often used to explain why security problems exist has been that it is a matter of priority.
-Unfortunately, schools are often overwhelmed with conflicting priorities and security gets pushed to the bottom of the list.
-To administrators, schools short on teachers and staff or are without books or proper facilities seem to be a higher priority than solving a few security problems.
+Unfortunately, schools are often overwhelmed with conflicting priorities, and security gets pushed to the bottom of the list.
+To administrators, schools short on teachers and staff or without books or proper facilities seem to be a higher priority than solving a few security problems.

 School Security: Not a Quick Fix

 Quick fixes are like Band-Aids that don’t last long and need to be reapplied often.
 Besides, school security is not something that should be ‘applied’ to solve a particular problem.
 If it is…you’re doing it wrong.